mesosphere/dcos-docs-site/pages/services/cassandra/2.6.0-3.11.4/configuration/index.md

 DC/OS Storage Service (DSS) is a service that manages volumes, volume profiles, volume providers, and storage devices in a DC/OS cluster.

-If you want to deploy Cassandra with DSS, please follow the [this tutorial](/services/storage/1.0.0/tutorials/cassandra-dss-volumes/)
+If you want to deploy Cassandra with DSS, please follow [this tutorial](/services/storage/1.0.0/tutorials/cassandra-dss-volumes/)

 Once the DC/OS cluster is running and volume profiles are created, you can deploy Cassandra with the following configs: